webplatform/docs/concepts/programming/programming_basics/index.md

 There is a catch to remember when using concatenation versus adding values.
 If you want to add two values you need to make sure that both are numbers, not strings.
 The [http://dev.opera.com/articles/view/programming-the-real-basics/concatvsadd.html concatenation versus addition] example shows the difference between the two.
 “5”+“3” is 53 and not 8!
 The easiest way to convert a string to a number is by prepending it with a "+", as shown in the example.

-Most languages will not care if you use single or double quotes to enclose the string, as long as you don’t mix them.
+Most languages will not care if you use single or double quotes to enclose the string, as long as you do not mix them.
 To stop the JavaScript interpreter from becoming confused about where the end of the string is, you need to comment out quotes contained in the string with a backslash:

 <source lang="javascript">
 <script>